jrpotter/notebook/notes/geometry/area.md

 %%ANKI
 Basic
-Which property of area proves step regions are measurable?
+Which properties of area proves step regions are measurable?
-Back: Choice of scale.
+Back: Choice of scale and the additive property.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1737688734612-->
 END%%